.

 SLEEPING

-The Reserva Ecológica de Guapiaçu (REGUA) Conservation Centre is equipped with six small cottages, each with 2–3 beds.
-The cottages each have their own toilet and shower with hot water, and 110V electricity.
-The houses are also equipped with their own small lounge and basic furniture.
-Staff can provide laundry service at $3.00 per piece.
+The Reserva Ecológica de Guapiaçu (REGUA) Conservation Centre has six small cottages, each with 2–12 beds.
+The cottages each have their own toilet and shower with hot water and 110V electricity.
+The houses are also equipped with basic furniture.
+REGUA Staff can provide laundry service at $3.00 per piece.

 The houses are adjacent to the project’s restored wetlands with marked trails that provide stunning views of the forest and Serra dos Órgãos mountains.